These Are The Most Beautiful Love Letters Of All Time

 Marlyn Monroe’s (never sent) letter to Joe DiMaggio

-“If I can only succeed in making you happy — I will have succeeded in the bigest and most difficult thing there is — that is to make one person completely happy.
+“If I can only succeed in making you happy — I will have succeeded in the biggest and most difficult thing there is — that is to make one person completely happy.
 Your happiness means my happiness.”

 Johnny Cash’s letter to June Carter

 “We get old and get used to each other.
 We think alike.
-We read each others [sic] minds.
+We read each other’s [sic] minds.
 We know what the other wants without asking.
 Sometimes we irritate each other a little bit.
 Maybe sometimes take each other for granted.

-But once in awhile, like today, I meditate on it and realize how lucky I am to share my life with the greatest woman I ever met.
+But once in a while, like today, I meditate on it and realize how lucky I am to share my life with the greatest woman I ever met.
 You still fascinate and inspire me.
 You influence me for the better.
 You’re the object of my desire, the #1 Earthly reason for my existence.
 I love you very much.
 Happy Birthday Princess. – John”